gaelian/blog-binary-balance/_posts/2010-08-25-online-privacy-inspect.md

 ---
 I've been working in the web industry for about a decade now.
 My first job was customer facing technical support for an ISP, but I soon moved towards web design and development.

 Throughout my life and career, I've never kept a blog (until now).
 I almost exclusively posted on forums, mailing lists, chatted on IRC etc. under a pseudonym.
-I stopped really even thinking about it, it became just the way I rolled.
+I stopped really even thinking about it, it became just the way I rolled.<!--more-->

 I only created a Facebook account in late 2007 mainly to see what all the fuss was about and to appease a friend who wanted to initiate me into the [Transformers Archive](http://www.facebook.com/apps/application.php?id=13066336846).
 I got onto Twitter in early 2009.
 I suspect that I created a LinkedIn account only last year also.
 So what's the reason for this impressively late uptake of some of the most popular online social networking sites, especially for a person who works with the web every day?